248.AI

 Live Embed — Hover to Seed New Patterns

-The initial cell distribution is weighted: sparse on the left to keep space for the headline and supporting copy, denser on the right where the simulation takes visual priority.
+The initial cell distribution is weighted: sparse on the left to keep space for the headline, denser on the right where the simulation takes visual priority.
 The text sits inside the brand's own living logic, not next to it.

 Key pages